-Senior Preferred Notes (being those Notes identified as Senior Preferred Notes in the relevant Pricing Supplement) will constitute direct, unconditional, unsecured and senior (chirographaires) obligations of the Issuer ranking as Senior Preferred Obligations and rank and will rank equally and rateably without any preference or priority among themselves and:
+Senior Preferred Notes will constitute direct, unconditional, unsecured and senior (chirographaires) obligations of the Issuer ranking as Senior Preferred Obligations and rank and will rank equally and rateably without any preference or priority among themselves and:

 - i. pari passu with all other direct, unconditional, unsecured and senior or unsubordinated obligations of the Issuer outstanding as of the date of entry into force of the law n°2016-1691 dated December 9, 2016 (the "Law") on December 11, 2016; - ii. pari passu with all other present or future Senior Preferred Obligations of the Issuer issued after the date of entry into force of the Law on December 11, 2016; - iii. junior to all present or future obligations of the Issuer benefiting from statutorily preferred exceptions; and - iv. senior to all present or future Senior Non-Preferred Obligations of the Issuer (including any Senior Non-Preferred Notes) and any obligations ranking pari passu or junior to Senior Non-Preferred Obligations of the Issuer.